United we stand

 Ultimately, the BuroHappold team pulled the event together for our client, developing clear strategies for both the organisation of activities and the logistics of moving participants around the site.
 This ensured the day ran smoothly and without incident, and our client was very appreciative of this.

-When we integrate our specialist teams around an approach, the benefits to the client multiply.
+When we integrate our specialist teams around an approach, the benefits to the client multiply